 - 1. Disconnect and remove the old rectifier. - 2.
 Install the replacement rectifier using the original bolts.
-Be sure to insert the Black wire's fork terminal under one of the mounting screws for a ground connection. - 3.
-Connect the yellow wires connector from the new rectifier to the yellow wires connector from the stator
+Be sure to insert the Fork terminal on the Black wire under one of the mounting screws to provide a ground connection. - 3.
+Connect the yellow wires from the new rectifier to the yellow wires from the stator (ignore any stripes on the stator wires as the new rectifier does not require the yellow wires to be connected to any particular wire from the stator). - 4.
+Connect the gray tachometer wire with one of the yellow wires.